Show All Answers

 Note: Multiple violations of park rules can result in your pass being suspended or revoked.

 Yes, on a limited basis and with a permit.
 Find more information on our permit page.

-While hunters are traversing state parks, if they have dogs with them, hunters are reminded they must keep their dogs on an eight-foot leash and under control at all times.
+Hunting on State Parks land is prohibited.
+While hunters are traversing state parks in order to gain access to properties that do allow hunting, if they have dogs with them, hunters are reminded they must keep their dogs on an 8-foot leash and under control at all times.